syedgithub12345/DevOps-to-do-application/README.md

 This project involves several critical steps and commands beyond the major points listed, such as configuring environment variables, setting up Jenkins credentials, managing Docker permissions, handling security configurations, and fine-tuning deployment scripts, all of which are essential to successfully automate and deploy the Django application via the CI/CD pipeline.
 ##

+"In addition to this project, I have experience working with various other DevOps tools that enhance the automation, integration, and deployment processes, ensuring a smoother workflow and efficient management of CI/CD pipelines."

 A simple todo app built with django

 ![todo App](https://raw.githubusercontent.com/shreys7/django-todo/develop/staticfiles/todoApp.png)